 Why is so hard to make a simple If-Then-Else Functoid? … well, not anymore!

-• whether the Record, Field Element, or Field Attribute node that is linked to it exists or have a valid value for a particular input instance message
+• whether the Record, Field Element, or Field Attribute node that is linked to it exists or has a valid value for a particular input instance message.

-• And two Value Mapping Functoids to returns the value that we want to link based on the result of the condition
+• And two Value Mapping Functoids to return the value that we want to link based on the result of the condition.

 BizTalk out of the box if-then-else condition